 Touring Concepcion will be short and sweet.
 On my first visit to this mission I hiked with my dog from Confluence Park, which is across the river.
 I accidentally found Confluence Park while driving toward Concepcion.
 The hike from one to the other will take you across the river and through Concepcion Park.
 The distance is approximately one mile.

 The Alamo is at least three miles north of Concepcion, on the same side of the river.
 It was known as Mission San Antonio in the 18th century.
 After its abandonment it was used as a fortress, and became known as the Alamo.
 Many people are aware that a historically significant battle took place at the Alamo.
 I remember watching a movie about it in class prior to reaching high school.
-It was the first movie I saw where the “good guys” lost in the end.
+It was the first movie I had seen in which the “good guys” lost in the end.

-The missions in San Antonio are dog friendly.
+Many people don’t realize the missions are dog friendly (outside of the chapels).
 However, they ask that you clean up after your dog and keep him on a leash.
 Many areas inside the missions and along the San Antonio Riverwalk are in direct sunlight.
 Dogs can get sunburn and dehydrated like us.
 Carry water, and a collapsable bowl to help keep your dog hydrated.
 Check the ground during hot weather to ensure it won’t be too hot for his paws.

 There are many access points to the San Antonio Riverwalk.
 At some of these points you might find water fountains, or bike and scooter rentals.
 However, the water may or may not be active during your visit.
 Don’t count on the fountains to keep you hydrated.
 Bring water with you every time, especially if you are hiking or biking Mission Reach.

 There is an excellent map of the entire riverwalk on the San Antonio River website.
-Swimming, floating, and paddling are not allowed in the San Antonio River, but there is access for kayaking.
-I did not witness anyone kayaking down the river during our hikes.
+Swimming and floating is not allowed in the San Antonio River, but there is access for kayaking.
+I did witness a couple of men fishing from kayaks during our hike.
 It’s probably more popular during the “rainy” season, and I hope to try it myself in the future.
 Hopefully I can get my dog, Abbey, to kayak with me!

-San Antonio is also called Alamo City, and River City for good reason.
+San Antonio is also called Alamo city, and River city for good reasons.
 The missions in San Antonio are historically significant and have been well maintained.
 The riverwalk here in San Antonio is like no other, and it works in a fascinating way.
-People will be visiting to see the missions in San Antonio, and the riverwalk, for many years to come.
-Saying that you need to see them for yourself is an understatement.
+People will be visiting the missions in San Antonio, and the riverwalk, for many years to come.
+Saying that you need to see them for yourself is an understatement!